simonhang/udmon/README.md

 udmon is a small UDisks monitor programm for linux systems not using a full featured graphical environment like KDE, Gnome or Xfce.
 Instead it seems to be useful for systems running openbox or the like.
+Its only purpose is to open your prefered filemanager when a removeable device is plugged into your computer and unmount it on your behalf when it is not needed anymore.

 I wrote this small pice of code because I could not find any program that fits my needs and I like to code even so I am not very good at it :)